jugbd/jugbd.org/_posts/2020-03-26-Step-by-Step-Procedure-of-Spring-Webflux-multipart-file-upload-and-read-each-line-without-saving-it.md

 <br /><br />
 **The real-life problem description I’ve faced:**
 <br />
-Have to upload any type of file but the condition is lines of the file have to be separated by a new line.
+Have to upload any type of file, but the condition is lines of the file have to be separated by a new line.
 There is no way you can save the file on the server.
 Create a list of String by reading the file, where each item of the list will be a single line of the file.
 Each item must have to match a validation rule otherwise, discard the whole file as it is corrupted.
 So, the summary is: `upload -> read -> check -> list of string` from the file without saving it.<br /><br />
 So, the rough steps are:
 * Controller to consume the multipart file into Flux FilePart
 * Converting the file parts into Flux of String using dataBuffer